 This is a complex area and this note should be read as general guidance only.
 Members who need advice on individual decisions, should contact the Monitoring Officer.
+This page is intentionally left blank

-Appeals Sub-Committee - Meeting held on Tuesday, 10th February, 2015.
+Appeals Sub-Committee - Meeting held on Friday, 20th January, 2017

-Present:- Councillors Brooker, Coad and Plenty
+Present:- Councillors M Holledge, Plenty and R Sandhu